Web3Baddies/Celo_runner/frontend/README.md

 - Player registration and profile management
 - Stage-based gameplay with quiz integration
 - Token and NFT rewards claiming
-- NFT marketplace (CELO and cUSD payments)
+- NFT marketplace (CELO and cUSD payments) with 2.5% platform fees
 - Leaderboard system
 - Mobile-responsive design
 - MiniPay integration with cUSD support
+- Network support for Mainnet and Testnet

 ## Prerequisites